Share On

 Enrichment Can Help!

 Companionship for flock animals such as geese is very important to their health.
 While quarantine must be given priority for new residents, it’s important to also consider their mental well-being during this time.
-An enrichment plan can go a long way in reducing stress, boredom, and loneliness for a quarantined individual, and we’ve got multiple resources that can give you ideas for how to do this.
+An enrichment plan can go a long way in reducing stress, boredom, and loneliness for a quarantined individual, and we’ve got multiple resources that can give you ideas about how to do this.
 We suggest starting with our resources on social enrichment and goose-safe enrichment.

 Be Careful With Those Eggs!

-Evaluating A New Goose’s Health
+Evaluate The New Goose’s Health

 Initial Observations

-Prioritizing An Intake Evaluation
+Prioritize An Intake Evaluation

-It’s important to perform an intake evaluation on all new residents, ideally within 24 hours of arrival, though some may need more immediate assessment.
+It’s important to perform an intake evaluation on all new residents.
+Ideally, we recommend that new arrivals either be seen by a veterinarian or have an intake evaluation performed within 24 hours of arrival, though some individuals may need even more immediate assessment.
 An intake evaluation includes conducting a full health check to evaluate their overall health and to learn more about the individual, as well as to gather important information for their permanent record.
 Be sure to follow quarantine procedures while conducting the intake evaluation.
 To learn more about the intake evaluation process, including how to prioritize assessing and addressing a new resident’s needs, check out our resource here!
+If, for whatever reason, you are unable to perform a full health evaluation shortly after their arrival, you will need to closely observe new residents for signs of concern and take steps to address those concerns appropriately.

 Incoming Testing